DEGJS/lazy/README.md

 An optional callback that will override the default image-loading behavior, and simply return the observed element that has entered the viewport.
 Default: `null`

+#### options.onNonIntersectionCallback
+Type: `Function`
+Returns: `Element`
+An optional callback that will return the observed element that has left the viewport.
+Default: `null`

 ## Methods

 ### .observe(els)